Get estimate

 User Interaction and Target Audience Is meant to be used internally Shows the user how the product will look like.
 The target audiences are usually the stakeholders Gives a user an opportunity to test a product.
 The target audience is a pre-selected group of potential customers

-Risk Evaluation Reduces a risk of a technical problem during development Reduces a risk of user dissatisfaction with the product workflow Reduces risks of losing more time and resources on development
+Risk Evaluation Reduces the risk of a technical problem during development Reduces the risk of user dissatisfaction with the product workflow Reduces risks of losing more time and resources on development

 Technical Resources Investment Needs some investment Needs a minimum investment of technical resources Needs relatively high technical resources investment

-Salability Is not meant to bring revenue Is not meant to bring revenue Can bring revenue via the early customers’ purchases
+Salability Is not meant to bring revenue Is not meant to bring revenue Can bring revenue via the early users purchases

 Cheatsheet

-MVP, prototyping and POC are the strategies that can be applied in sequence.
-But a product owner may not want to use them all or experience lack in resources.
-That is why, I’ve made a list of preconditions that will help you to choose.
+MVP, prototyping, and POC are the strategies that can be applied in sequence.
+However, a product owner may not want to use them all or experience a lack of resources.
+That is why I’ve made a list of preconditions that will help you choose.

 Precondition Recommended Strategy